waterlens/waterlens-blog/content/posts/making-proofs-in-coq.md

 #### Tuple

 A tuple is a finite ordered sequence of elements.
-In the coq language, we can use a contructor with some parameters to create a tuple type.
+In the coq language, we can use a constructor with some parameters to create a tuple type.

 ```coq
 Inductive vec3 : Type :=